BIZBOK Guide (Business Architecture Body of Knowledge)

 Definition

 The BIZBOK Guide (Business Architecture Body of Knowledge) is the definitive reference for the business architecture discipline, published and maintained by the Business Architecture Guild.
-It defines the core concepts, techniques, and deliverables of business architecture practice, including business capabilities, value streams, organization maps, information maps, initiative maps, and strategy maps.
+Its foundation is a set of core perspectives on the business — capabilities, value streams, organization, and information — extended by related maps such as strategy maps and initiative maps.
+Around these artifacts, the guide defines the techniques and deliverables of business architecture practice: how to build a capability map, how to model value streams, how to relate the two, and how to connect them to strategy and investment decisions.
 The BIZBOK Guide establishes a common vocabulary and methodology for business architects, providing guidance on how to develop, maintain, and use business architecture artifacts to support strategic planning, transformation, and investment decisions.
 It is updated regularly to reflect evolving practice and is used by business architecture practitioners worldwide as a professional reference.

 Origin & Context

 The Business Architecture Guild was founded in 2010 by a group of business architecture practitioners who recognized the need for a professional body to define and advance the discipline.
 The BIZBOK Guide was first published in 2012 and has been updated through multiple versions.
-It represents the collective knowledge and experience of hundreds of business architecture practitioners across industries and geographies.
+It represents the collective knowledge and experience of practitioner contributors across industries and geographies rather than the views of a single author.

 Why It Matters

 The BIZBOK Guide matters because it establishes business architecture as a formal discipline with a defined body of knowledge, professional standards, and recognized deliverables.
-For practitioners, it provides a comprehensive reference that covers not just what business architecture artifacts look like, but how to develop them, how to use them, and how they relate to each other.
+Before a shared reference existed, every team invented its own definitions of capability and value stream — and two architects in the same company could mean different things by the same word.
+For practitioners, BIZBOK provides a comprehensive reference that covers not just what business architecture artifacts look like, but how to develop them, how to use them, and how they relate to each other.
 For organizations, it provides a standard against which to assess their business architecture practice and identify gaps.

 Common Misconceptions